-STEP 2: IMPLEMENT MEASURES, PRACTICES, AND POLICIES TO REDUCE THE RISK Ongoing measures - maintain at all times:
+STEP 2: IMPLEMENT MEASURES, PRACTICES, AND POLICIES TO REDUCE THE RISK

-Implement policies to support staff who have symptoms of communicable disease so they can avoid being in the workplace when sick.
+Ongoing measures - maintain at all times: Implement policies to support staff who have symptoms of communicable disease so they can avoid being in the workplace when sick.

-Policies are implemented to support staff who have symptoms of communicable disease so they can avoid being in the workplace when sick.
+- All students, staff and visitors to the school must perform a daily health check prior to entering the school building. - Policies are implemented to support staff who have symptoms of communicable disease so they can avoid being in the workplace when sick.
 This includes Policy 310 and Employee Leaves of Absence.

-- A student absentee policy is also available in St. Joseph the Worker Parent Handbook, and reminders of procedures for "when your child is sick..." are printed in the weekly school newsletter. - Additional considerations may be implemented by the principal, PEC, health and safety committee, priest, etc. - Said policies are reviewed regularly in staff meetings Staff, students, and parents are trained in school policies and procedures. - Measures are in place, where feasible, to minimize the crowding and to use all space available to spread people out. - School assemblies will be carried out monthly instead of weekly and will include all grades, as this is permitted under the present BCCDC school guidelines. - School-wide Mass celebrations will take place in the church.
-Gr.
-4 to 7 students and staff will be required to wear masks.
-Kindergarten to Grade 3 are strongly encouraged to wear masks. - Online screening forms for both staff and visitors before entering the school - Students taken outside as often as possible, weather permitting.
+- A student absentee policy is also available in St. Joseph the Worker Parent Handbook, and reminders of procedures for "when your child is sick..." are in the school newsletter. - Additional considerations may be implemented by the principal, PEC, health and safety committee, priest, etc. - Said policies are reviewed regularly in staff meetings Staff, students, and parents are trained in school policies and procedures. - Measures are in place, where feasible, to minimize the crowding and to use all space available to spread people out. - The decision to wear a mask or face covering is a personal choice and should be supported and treated with respect. - Whole school recess and lunch recess will resume. - School assemblies and school masses will be held in person and students will be spread out to maximize space. - Morning soft start will continue. - Students taken outside as often as possible, weather permitting. - Extra-curricular activities including sports will continue according to the guidelines set from the CISVA Elementary Athletic Commission - Field Trips are permitted with the appropriate safety measures in place. - Parents are welcome to attend school events in person.
+This will be detailed in the school newsletter and/or by communication from the principal. - Visitors will be permitted in the school.
+Visitors will be aware of communicable disease protocols and requirements, and will ensure that they have completed the daily health check prior to entering the school.
+Routine sign in/out practices for visitors and staff not typically onsite will be followed.